tjbaron/unity-star-renderer/README.md

 ## Usage for interstellar travel

-Since this is a 3D starfield you can fly from star to star seamlessly.
+Since this is a 3D star field you can fly from star to star seamlessly.
 Your position is specified by the "ViewerPosition" on the main "GenerateStars" Script.
 Position is relative to the sun (Sol) and is measured in Parsecs.

 ## Usage as a Skybox

 If you plan to use this as a Skybox from the perspective of Earth's surface it is possible to specify a Latitude, Longitude, Day of year (0-365) and time (0-24).
 The stars will rotate accordingly with +Z being north and +X being east.
-Based on simple testing star positions seem to be withing 1-2 degrees of true value.
+Based on simple testing star positions seem to be within 1-2 degrees of true value.

 You'll also want to set "Viewer Position" to 0, 0, 0 (the position of our sun, Sol) and disable "Viewer to Camera Position" (so you don't fly 1 parsec for every unit you move the camera).

+In the editor it is possible to type a city name, press "Search City" and have the latitude / longitude filled automatically.
+Note however format must be exactly city name optionally followed by a 2 character country code.
+For example "Tokyo", "Tokyo, JP", "Sydney", "Sydney, AU" are all valid.
+After searching the country code will be added if missing (so you know whether you got the correct result).

 ## Demo